addmix/godot_utils/README.md

 # Godot Utils
-A library of utility functions for the Godot game engine.
+A library of utility functions and nodes for the Godot game engine.

 ## Installation
 1. Download and un-zip files.